MKVEERENDRA/ZKPUSD/README.md

 The PYUSD Privacy Pool allows users to deposit and withdraw PYUSD tokens with enhanced privacy.
 It leverages blockchain technology and zero-knowledge cryptography to break the on-chain link between depositor and recipient addresses, making it difficult to trace fund transfers while maintaining the integrity of the financial system.

-🛠 How It Works
+## 🛠 How It Works:

  1. Deposit Phase
  Users generate a secret (random 32 bytes).

   A commitment hash is created:
  commitment = keccak256(amount + secret + timestamp)

  The user deposits PYUSD into the pool with this commitment.

  This hash is saved both on-chain (smart contract) and locally (browser localStorage).

  2. Privacy Layer
  Since no public address is tied to the deposit, there’s no on-chain link between the sender and eventual recipient.

  Only someone with the original secret can later prove they made the deposit.

  3. Withdrawal Phase
  The user provides the same secret and commitment to prove they own the deposit.

  The contract verifies:

  The commitment exists

  It hasn’t been spent before

  A timelock period has passed

  If all checks pass, funds are released to the recipient (can be a different address from the depositor).

-🔒 Use Cases
+### 🔒 Use Cases
 Private Transfers

 Send PYUSD to someone without the entire world seeing the link between your wallet and theirs.